This post shows you how to enable and use Windows Security to protect your sensitive data from ransomware in Windows 11.

 This will help prevent these folders from being compromised and held ransom.

 Sometimes interfere with legitimate programs and blocks access.
-You can look in the block history under, Controlled folder access to view programs that are blocked and unblock legitimate programs from accessing those locations.
+You can look in the block history under, Controlled folder access to view blocked programs and unblock legitimate programs from accessing those locations.
 You can also proactively allow a legitimate program through to these protected folders.

 How to use OneDrive to restore folders in Windows 11